 Identify community groups and leaders that may support your effort.
 Enlisting these groups can quickly amplify your campaign.
 These groups can contact their members and can sign on to a letter to the appropriate governmental body, for example.

-- Our Educational Resources can give you the information to make persuasive arguments for monument removal.
+- Our Educational Resources and Harm and Trauma page can give you the information to make persuasive arguments for monument removal.

-- See resolutions already passed by North Carolina groups here.
+- You can read through resolutions already passed by North Carolina groups.

 Write letters to the editor of your local newspaper.
 If you have already enlisted civic groups in your cause, encourage each group to send its own letter to the local newspaper to show broad support.